6 Tips for an Easy Estate Cleanout or Liquidation

 iv.
 Keep Memorabilia

 Life is full of moments some of which are captured in family photos and videos.
-Find these memorabilia and keep them safe.
+Also, find these memorabilia and keep them safe.
 These valuable family treasures are of little to no value to outsiders.

 v.
 Engage the service of an estate appraiser

-If your estate has valuable antiques, furniture, and jewelry, you can get a better sale price for this items by getting an accurate valuation of these items from a professional appraiser.
+If your estate has valuable antiques, furniture, and jewelry, you can get a better sale price for these items by getting an accurate valuation of these items from a professional appraiser.

 vi.
 Engage an estate liquidator